 - Wineglass Bay Beach

 - Hazards Beach Circuit Back to the Carpark

 - Resources: Things to Know Before You Hike the Freycinet Circuit

 Overview of the Freycinet Peninsula Circuit

-This post follows my experience hiking the Freycinet Peninsula Circuit in a “figure-eight” loop, with side-trips to Mount Freycinet summit and Bryan’s Beach from Cooks Beach.
+This post follows my experience hiking the Freycinet Peninsula Circuit in a "figure-eight" loop, with side trips to Mount Freycinet summit and Bryan's Beach from Cooks Beach.
 While this full circuit is a bit longer, I consider this the best way to walk it.
-That’s because doing it this way, you’ll truly get to experience most of the best trails in Freycinet National Park on one big loop.
+That's because by doing it this way, you'll truly get to experience most of the best trails in Freycinet National Park on one big loop.